 Onxeo’s most valuable asset is its employees who have built a unique expertise in developing and registering drugs.

-The Company has successfully led two programmes to registration, including with the US (FDA) and European (EMA) authorities, sold or licensed four drugs and successfully executed one international merger (Topotarget, Denmark in 2014) and one acquisition (DNA Therapeutics in 2016).
+The Company has successfully led two products to registration, including with the US (FDA) and European (EMA) authorities, sold or licensed four drugs and successfully executed one international merger (Topotarget, Denmark in 2014) and one acquisition (DNA Therapeutics in 2016).

 Its key expertises in preclinical and clinical development, regulatory affairs, as well as industrial property and business development, are major assets for Onxeo which aims to become a leading player in the field of orphan diseases in oncology by linking innovation to patient’s needs.